aridjayarecipes/cutesrecipes.web.app/content/post/2463-recipe-of-perfect-simple-healthy-and-additive-free-vegetable-soup-curry.md

 ##### Steps to make Simple, Healthy and Additive-Free Vegetable Soup Curry:

 1. Prepare the ingredients.
 Use vegetables of your choice.
 I used the vegetables listed above.
-1. This is my tomato sauce recipe &#34;Tomato Sauce : Simply Simmer for a Rich, All-Purpose Sauce.&#34;.
+1. This is my tomato sauce recipe "Tomato Sauce : Simply Simmer for a Rich, All-Purpose Sauce.".
 1. Cut the vegetables into even sizes.
 1. I use a pressure cooker for this.
 Put the vegetables and a bay leaf, if you have one, in a pressure cooker.
 Use a normal pot if you don&#39;t have a pressure cooker.
 1. Add the dashi stock sachet or you can make dashi stock beforehand and add to the pot.
 A bay leaf is optional, but I prefer using it.